Roman Harper

 Roman Harper (born December 11, 1982) is an American former professional football player who was a safety in the National Football League (NFL).
 He played college football for the Alabama Crimson Tide, and was selected by the New Orleans Saints in the second round of the 2006 NFL draft.
-In 2009, Harper earned his first Pro Bowl invitation (first team) and helped lead the Saints to Super Bowl XLIV.
+In 2009, Harper earned his first Pro Bowl invitation and helped lead the Saints to Super Bowl XLIV.
 The following year, 2010, he was again selected to the Pro Bowl.
 In 2015, he helped lead the Carolina Panthers to Super Bowl 50.

 Early life

 Harper went to high school in Prattville, Alabama, where he was an outstanding safety and returner for Prattville High School.
 He played Quarterback his senior season and led the Lions to a 9–1 regular season finish.
 Harper was a first Team All State performer and was also selected to the Alabama-Mississippi All-Star Game.

 College career

 Harper attended the University of Alabama, and played for the Alabama Crimson Tide football team.
 He was a four-year letterman and a three-year starter at safety and finished his college football career with 302 tackles, 5 interceptions, 5 forced fumbles, 4 fumble recoveries, and 3.5 sacks.
 As a sophomore, he totaled 114 tackles (second most on the team) and also had an interception and a fumble recovery.
 As a junior, he was a second team All-Southeastern Conference selection.
 As a senior, he was a first team All-Southeastern Conference selection.